openmrs/openmrs-eip/README.md

     2. [Tests](#tests)

 # Introduction
-This project aims at providing a low-level OpenMRS synchronization module based on [Debezium](https://debezium.io) and [Apache Camel](https://camel.apache.org/manual/latest/faq/what-is-camel.html).
+This project aims at providing a low-level OpenMRS synchronization mechanism based on [Debezium](https://debezium.io) and [Apache Camel](https://camel.apache.org/manual/latest/faq/what-is-camel.html).
 Data is directly pulled from a source OpenMRS MySQL database and wired onto camel routes in an effort to integrate OpenMRS with other systems without any use of the OpenMRS Java API or data model.
 The project comes with 2 built-in end